ukpets logo

 Pregnant dogs that easily get nervous are not ideal for abdominal palpation.
 Their anxiety can cause their abdomen to tense.
 As a result, the vet will have a hard time feeling the uterus.

 Do not do this dog pregnancy test without the vet’s help if you are not experienced.
-Otherwise, you might accidentally hurt the dam as well as the puppies when you prod the stomach.
+Otherwise, you might accidentally hurt the pregnant dog and her puppies when you prod the stomach.

 This type of dog pregnancy diagnostic test requires running a blood test.
 It is done to measure the relaxin levels of your dog.